tinuzz/traxx/web/README.md

 * Disable/enable MPD outputs
 * Works great on desktop and tablet browsers, maybe even on smartphones

-Musiclib is based on the following principal ideas:
+Traxx is based on the following principal ideas:

 * The external database (for example, in MySQL) is the only source of information about the music collection.